cromo/turbine/README.md

 If you installed globally, you can call `turbine` directly, otherwise you can call it within the repository via `npm start`.
 Running it without arguments will print out usage information.

 `turbine` can be configured via command line arguments, environment variables, a JSON configuration file, or any combination of these.
 The primary way is via command line arguments, which is what is documented below.
-To use environment variables, remove the leading dashes of the command line argument, convert it to uppercase, replace all hyphens with underscores, and prefix it with `TURBINE_`.
+To use environment variables, remove the leading dashes of the command line argument, convert it to uppercase, replace all hyphens with underscores, and prefix it with `TURBINE_`, e.g. `--steam-api-key` becomes `TURBINE_STEAM_API_KEY`.
 To use a JSON file, place the argument name without leading dashes as keys in a top level object and pass the filename to the `--config` command line argument.
 A sample configuration file can be found at `config-example.json`.

 ### `--steam-api-key` *string*